 My experience with Anthropomorphic creatures has been a positive one over the years, Teenage Mutant Ninja Turtles, The Adventures of the Gummi Bears, Chip, and Dale; the list goes on but the tale that Mr. Busiek and Mr. Dewey have brought forward is something you would see in Conan the Barbarian, Red Sonja and your usual Swords and Magic story or Television Series.
 With a mature tone to this new world, bringing in a variety of creatures, into a future filled with Magic spells, floating cities, and racial divide.
 The story is laid out in a traditional novel format (complete with many short stories in each issue,) and incredible artwork to show off this new world.

-The artwork in this series is truly a treat to look at and admire, Benjamin Dewey’s work is perfect for what Kurt Busiek’s writing and story-telling; there are so many Animal Species in this story it is hard to list how many right off hand, in most cases when you have the first issue and a new story to tell, it usually is either the story is too fast and full of plot holes, or you’re reading a story that is too slow and makes absolutely no sense, this isn’t the case with the Autumnlands.
+The artwork in this series is truly a treat to look at and admire, Benjamin Dewey’s work is perfect for Kurt Busiek’s writing and story-telling; there are so many Animal Species in this story it is hard to list how many right off hand, in most cases when you have the first issue and a new story to tell, it usually is either the story is too fast and full of plot holes, or you’re reading a story that is too slow and makes no sense, this isn’t the case with the Autumnlands.
 There are, however, too many clichéd elements in this series, such as the Wizard Councillor, an Owl named Sandorst, a Politician who had scheming and social machinations that would make itself at home if you were watching Game of Thrones; later on, during the summoning, we meet a Coyote Trader named Goodfoot, a girl with an energetic personality brightens up the story, she plays both sides to line her pockets, what makes this even crazier is what she rides on, a Cockroach.

 Now, the Champion that was summoned, a Human male who channels the fierce ferocity of a Barbarian Warrior named Steven Learoyd, a cold, fierce individual from an unspecified technological time in the past, who can be disgusting and interesting at the same time.
 In the span of several issues, we see friendship and respect between Steven and Dunstan starting to form, With issue 6 leaving us in a fun cliff-hanger (Sounds odd to say when cliff-hangers end up usually leaving us disappointed at times due to not wanting the story to end.)